 Serbia want UEFA sanctions over hostile chants, threaten Euro exit

-Serbia is protesting at the governing body UEFA over alleged hostile chants from Croatian and Albanian fans at a Euro 2024 match and wouldn't rule out withdrawing from the tournament.
+Serbia have protested to governing body UEFA over alleged hostile chants from Croatian and Albanian fans at a Euro 2024 match and have not ruled out withdrawing from the tournament.

 Serbian FA secretary general Jovan Surbatovic told public radio RTS they will urge UEFA to sanction the Croatian and Albanian federations over the chants which allegedly occurred during the second half of their 2-2 draw on Wednesday in Hamburg.